Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-fba/roms/fba/_readme.txt

 Put your fba roms in this directory.

-Rom files must have a ".fba" or ".zip"  extension.
+Rom files must have a ".fba/.zip"  extension.

 The file clrmamepro/piFBA_gamelist.txt list compatible games.